Understand more about the Causes of Separation Anxiety in Dogs

 - Make sure your dog gets enough exercise!
 Thirty minutes of exercise is best, but try to exercise your dog before you leave.
 It might help him relax and rest while you’re gone.

 - Large, colourful puzzle toys to feed your dog food are a great way to keep them engaged.
 Moreover, you can stuff them with peanut butter, cheese or yogurt.
-Dogs typically chew on things alone, so providing a few puzzle toys is a great idea.
+Dogs typically chew on things alone, so providing a few puzzle toys is great.

 - Dogs can get easily bored and don’t like to go hungry, so this is a great alternative to help them pass the time when you’re gone.
 You can hide large pieces of kibble or use strategically placed toy balls to entertain your pup while you’re away.